twchen88/keras/README.md

+# Goals
+For research project, needs to modify backpropagation code

 # Keras 3: A new multi-backend Keras

 Keras 3 is a new multi-backend implementation of the Keras API, with support for TensorFlow, JAX, and PyTorch.